Michael-Davinroy/CS4530-CS5500-Spring-2021/tutorials/week5-unit-testing.md

 ## Suite

 All spec/test files start with a suite.
 A suite is a collection of tests (or a logical grouping of tests).
 In jest, a suite is created by using the function `describe()`.
-The suite takes 2 arguments, 1st being the description of the suite, and the second being a callback function.
+The suite takes 2 arguments: the 1st being the description of the suite and the second being a callback function.
 Additionally, suites can be nested to form logical groups.
-Suites can further be broken down into 3 components which we will explore in detail shortly:
+Suites can further be broken down into 3 components that we will explore in detail shortly:
 1. Setup
 2. Teardown
 3. Test